What is The Role of the Bankruptcy Trustee in Chapter 13 in Dalton, GA?

 Not eligible for Chapter 13?
 Filing for Chapter 7 bankruptcy may be better for you.

 Are you currently not seeking bankruptcy law assistance?
-We also give excellent legal advice in immigration and personal injury!
+We also give excellent legal advice in personal injury!

 We have law offices in Dalton, Rome, Kennesaw, Marietta, Cartersville, and Dallas.
 Feel free to visit us anytime, and we will initially evaluate your bankruptcy case FREE OF CHARGE!